Don’t let a hidden comment end up in

 What you’ll learn in Track Changes Plus

-Two modules, eight lessons, about 20 minutes of focused video plus illustrated text walkthroughs (Windows and Mac):
+Two modules, twelve lessons, about 20 minutes of focused video plus illustrated text walkthroughs (Windows and Mac):

 It’s the stuff that should have been part of your onboarding.
 We’ll handle that now.